-The best way to check the surf is to wake up very early in the morning and look at it in person.
-If you can’t look at the ocean physically the next best option is to go online and visit either surf line or surf news network to look at 1 of their a surf cams.
-I personally like the surfline surf cams better but the surf report from Surf News Network is more accurate.
+The best way to check the surf in Hawaii is to wake up very early in the morning and look at it in person.
+If you can’t look at the ocean physically, the next best option is to go online and visit either Surfline or Surf News Network to look at their surf cams and forcast.
+I like the Surfline surf cams better, but the surf forecast and report from Surf News Network is more accurate.
 So your best bet is to check them both.

-Admittedly the video above is not standing up on surfboard but we figure if this guy can stand up on a slack line then you can’t be that hard to stand up on a surfboard after all.
+Admittedly the video above is not standing up on a surfboard, but we figure if this guy can stand up on a slackline, then you can’t be that hard to stand up on a surfboard after all.

 How to save yourself and the World At the Same Time So that you can Surf More

-I sometimes lay awake at night worrying that I’m personally not doing my part to save the world from the effects of human made pollution.
+I sometimes lay awake at night worrying that I’m personally not doing my part to save the World from the effects of human-made pollution.
 I know that plastics are killing the oceans and dangerous chemicals of all types have made their way into our food chain.
-For example glyphosate, the active ingredient in the world’s number one herbicide Roundup has been found in mother’s milk.
+For example glyphosate, the active ingredient in the World’s number one herbicide Roundup has been found in mother’s milk.
 Going 100% organic seems to be the answer.
 Also, nothing packaged, nothing processed, no sugar, no meat and no dairy.
 I’ve been eating like this since October 2017.
-For the record I cheat sometimes but 90% of my diet is as such.
-The results are that I feel really good, my skin is much better, my food cost are only $12.00 a day and I’ve reduced my household trash by 75%.
+For the record, I cheat sometimes, but 90% of my diet is as such.
+The results are that I feel terrific, my skin is much better, my food cost is only $12.00 a day and I’ve reduced my household trash by 75%.
 The hardest part is changing my relationship with food and resetting my pallet.
-It takes about a month but once you get there it’s not so hard and in fact I don’t really desire processed food at all.
+It takes about a month, but once you get there, it’s not so hard, and in fact, I don’t desire processed food at all.

 How to Pack for a Day Surfing on the North Shore of Oahu.
 So your planning on a day of surfing on the North Shore and want to be prepared.
 To help with this, I’ve created a list below.
 Remember that if you don’t have everything on the list Haleiwa Town has at least a half dozen surf shops and a Long’s Drug Store with just about everything you will need for a day of surfing.